-- Space out the images in a random way, rotating heavy and lighter images to balance it all out.
+- Space out the images in a random way, rotating thicker and lighter images to balance it all out.

 - If working with two chairs, pretend both are one so you can design them to look awesome beside each other.